Tiny Food Sculpting

 - Wax paper is always a good choice for a working surface.

-- An oven for baking Polymer clay.
+- An oven for backing Polymer clay.

 Claire will have prepared ideas for you, but feel free to bring up ideas of your own!